OpenHybridWeb/example-staticweb/drupal-restapi/README.md

 Example of Hybrid Web with Drupal plus rest api.

-Drupal and RESt API templates are stored in [drupal](components) and they need to be created manually or via argoCD.
+Drupal and RESt API templates are stored in [components](components) and they need to be created manually or via argoCD.

 ```shell
 kubectl -n drupal-restapi-dev create -f components